Roberto Pérez (Paraguayan footballer): Managerial career

 On 15 October 2022, Pérez returned to Aurora for a third spell.
+On 14 November 2023, he was dismissed and replaced by Mauricio Soria.

 Personal life

 Pérez's father, also named Roberto, was also a footballer.
 A goalkeeper, he played in two editions of the Copa Libertadores for Sol de América and Club Nacional.
 His son, also named Roberto, also plays youth football.